How To Simplify Powers Of I

 Increased Use in Quantum Computing

-Recent advancements in quantum computing have led to increased research and development in algorithms and hardware that utilize complex numbers extensively.
+Recent advancements in quantum computing have led to increased research and development in algorithms and hardware that apply complex numbers extensively.
 As quantum computers become more powerful and practical, the understanding and manipulation of complex numbers, including powers of i, will become even more critical.

 Applications in Signal Processing